bondus/KlipperToolboard/README.md

 It should be fed from the mainboard with 12-24V, 5V, GND, UART RX and UART TX.

 Possible issues:
 * Is the cooling for the TMC2209 adequate?
+Go 4-layer?
 * How well will the UART cmos/ttl level survive?
 Noise?
 * Does it work